Enabling Mobile Base Stations in 5G via Wireless Access Backhaul (WAB): A Multi-Band Experimental Study: WAB Experimental Framework

 \section{WAB Experimental Framework}

-The realized testbed aligns with the fundamental architecture of \gls{wab} systems and the corresponding components are displayed in Fig. \ref{fig:wab_scheme} (in brackets).
-The experimental setup implements a multi-band \gls{wab} configuration, where the access system -- connecting \gls{ue} and WAB-gNB -- operates at FR1, while the backhaul system -- connecting WAB-MT and BH-gNB -- works at FR2.
+The realized testbed aligns with the fundamental architecture of \gls{wab} segments and the corresponding components are displayed in Fig. \ref{fig:wab_scheme} (in brackets).
+The experimental setup implements a multi-band \gls{wab} configuration, where the access segment -- connecting \gls{ue} and WAB-gNB -- operates at FR1, while the backhaul segment -- connecting WAB-MT and BH-gNB -- works at FR2.

 A detailed description of the testbed components is provided below, highlighting how they implement a \gls{3gpp}-compliant, fully functional \gls{wab} system using open-source software and commercial hardware, ensuring compatibility with \gls{cots} \glspl{ue}.
 The assembly required no hardware modifications beyond standard 5G components.
-This simplicity is key to achieving rapid and cost-effective deployment, thereby facilitating the widespread adoption of \gls{wab} technology.
+This simplicity is key to achieve rapid and cost-effective deployment, thereby facilitating the widespread adoption of \gls{wab} technology.